-As detailed in Section 4.10, The Project applicant has prepared a WQMP (Appendix F-2) that identifies stormwater management for the Project's post-project conditions.
+As detailed in Section 4.10, The Project applicant has prepared a WQMP (Appendix E) that identifies stormwater management for the Project's post-project conditions.
 Overall, the existing drainage patterns were identified, and the design preserves the overall drainage pattern.
 The Proposed Project is the construction of new residential buildings, parking areas, landscaping, and utilities on approximately 4 acres of undeveloped land, to be constructed in a single phase.
-The onsite drainage systems consist of graded area, concrete swale/ribbon gutter, grate/drop inlets with filter inserts for pre-treatment, and pipes that will convey the flows to the proposed underground chamber collection system.
+The on site drainage systems consist of graded area, concrete swale/ribbon gutter, grate/drop inlets with filter inserts for pre-treatment, and pipes that will convey the flows to the proposed underground chamber collection system.
 The Project also uses devices to re-route water from rooftop and impervious area into the proposed landscape are/planters prior to draining into the proposed structural BMPs.
-Stormwater will drain to the north in Tamarisk Ave and then to the east on Main Street on surface and into any storm drain systems, finally drain into the Mojave River.
+All stormwater would be retained on site.